ebelter/gcp-docker/README.md

 An example to run this container, setting $YOU as the user and /home/$YOU as the working directory.
 It also adds the .ssh directory as GCE tools use SSH to access instances.
 It also sets the hostname, so you know you inside a GCE docker!

-$ docker run -it --rm -h gc-sdk --workdir /home/$YOU --user $YOU -v /Users/$YOU/.ssh:/home/$YOU/.ssh $YOU/gc-sdk:latest /bin/bash
+$ docker run -it --rm -h gc-sdk -v /Users/$YOU/.ssh:/home/$YOU/.ssh $YOU/gc-sdk:latest /bin/bash